Yorkshire 3 Peaks Challenge

 Of course not!
 As parts of the route are off track, it is important that everyone stays close together in this challenge.
 There will be a Challenge Central leader at the front and a guide at the back of the group and they will regularly regroup where required.

-During the event we supply one heated meal (Beyond The Beaten Track Meals).
+During the event we supply one heated quick sport meal each and light refreshments.
 We recommend you bring additional food that is energy dense, light to carry and easy to eat on the mountains.

 Keeping yourself hydrated is very important, before, during and after each mountain.
 The amount of water required varies for each individual and very weather dependent.
 As a rule of thumb however, we recommend a minimum of 3 litres for the event.
 The support vehicle will carry additional water and meet with the group twice during the trek at 10 miles and 17 miles into the challenge.

 Participants will usually travel either by car or train.
 We meet in a public car park where you can pay to leave your car there all day.
 The area will become very busy of cars however there are over flow car parks nearby if required.